ericpoe/NumNum/README.md

 ## The Problem with Trying Every Number

 I first tried a brute force check of all numbers between the 9-digit min and the 9-digit max.
-This took over 20 minutes on my laptop.
+This took over 160 minutes on my desktop.
 This generated much heat.

 This algorithm is used in the `bruteForce` branch.